 It’s worth it – you will be rewarded with a spectacular 360-degree view!
 Visitors are urged to practice caution when visiting the Caloundra Lighthouses.
 Since there are no safety rails, only a few people are allowed inside at each time.

-The Signal Tower, which was built in 1968, has a spiral staircase and is much easier to climb.
-From the top, one can see the magnificent Glasshouse Mountains, Pumicestone Passage, and incredible sea views.
+The Signal Tower, built in 1968, has a spiral staircase and is much easier to climb.
+You can see the magnificent Glass House Mountains, Pumicestone Passage, and incredible sea views from the top.